Easy Please Me

 "Easy Please Me" is a song by British singer-songwriter Katy B from her debut album On a Mission (2011).
 It was released as the album's fourth single on 3 June 2011, and reached number 25 in the UK charts.

 Music video

 The music video was released on 21 May 2011, and features Katy and two friends in a pool club.
 Katy does various activities including hustling at pool, then she and her friends are chased out by a bailiff at the end and escape with money as they drive off.

 Composition

 The song is written in pure harmonic minor, which is a rare instance in popular music.
-Its key signature is Bb minor and it follows the harmonic chord progression of F—Bbm—Gb—Ebm—F (the Ebm is a passing chord).
+Its key signature is B♭ minor and it follows the harmonic chord progression of F—B♭m—G♭—E♭m—F (the E♭m is a passing chord).
 The song has an electronica influence.
 It provides a subtle vocal harmony, extensive vamping and emphasis on instrumental arranging.